Contributed By Webb Henderson

 Directors may also make decisions by way of resolutions passed at meetings, or by written resolution.
 Schedule 3 of the Companies Act sets out the default rules for directors’ meetings, including:

-The board must ensure that minutes are kept of all meetings of directors.
+The board must ensure that minutes of all meetings of directors are kept.

 Directors may also pass a written (circular) resolution.
 Unless the constitution specifies otherwise, for such a written resolution to be passed, it must be signed or assented to by all the directors then entitled to receive notice of a directors’ meeting.